-Industrial Pollutants in Vegans,
+Transcript: Industrial Pollutants in Vegans

 However, because they are so resistant to degradation, many of these persistent organic pollutants continue to be present in most food chains worldwide.
 Furthermore, because they are attracted to fat, these chemicals accumulate in the fat tissue of organisms.
-Being at the top of the food chain, humans are contaminated via food, in infancy from what their mom’s ate and later from animal products such as fish, meat and dairy products.
+Being at the top of the food chain, humans are contaminated via food, in infancy, from what their moms ate, and later from animal products such as fish, meat and dairy products.

-But vegans don’t eat any animal products which are the main source of these toxic pollutants, so their exposure to these compounds should theoretically be lower than that of non-vegetarians.
+But vegans don’t eat any animal products, which are the main source of these toxic pollutants, so their exposure to these compounds should theoretically be lower than that of non-vegetarians.
 There are studies showing lower concentrations in the breast milk or fat tissue of vegetarians, but what about vegans?

 The researchers offered a number of explanations.
 The vegans may have been breastfed as infants, and thus exposed to organochlorines accumulated by their mother, which are then transferred to her baby at the time of lactation.
 And most vegans aren’t vegan from birth.
 Becoming vegetarian or vegan is often a decision made in adulthood.
 Thus, the omnivore diet followed during childhood and adolescence results in a contamination by accumulated organochlorine compounds.

-In addition, vegans may, on rare occasions, depart from their diet and eat some animal products, and contaminate themselves that way.
+And in addition, vegans may, on rare occasions, depart from their diet and eat some animal products, and contaminate themselves that way.

 Please consider volunteering to help out on the site.